ifTrueReturnFalse/discord-ai-news/README.md

-# To come
+## Simple script to use Gemini API to send news or more to a Discord server

-## Simple scriopt to use Gemini API to send news or more to a Discord server
+## More docs soon